 How much asparagus can a rabbit eat?

 Asparagus should only be fed in small amounts.
-The reason for that is because asparagus is high in water content and could lead to softer stool.
+The reason for that is that asparagus is high in water content and could lead to softer stool.

 Adult or fully grown rabbits